gotham13/FB-TO-TG-GROUP-CONNECT/README.md

 {"update_id":8393,"message":{"message_id":3,"from":{"id":7474,"first_name":"AAA"},"chat":{"id":,"title":""},"date":25497,"new_chat_participant":{"id":71,"first_name":"NAME","username":"YOUR_BOT_NAME"}}}
 the id of the chat object is your chat id
 * Get your telegram group id by adding bot to the group and using the same method as above
 * Edit the config.ini file with your credentials.
-You can also put your persistent storage point if you will be using OPENSHIFT ONLINE to host the bot (If name of your volume is df then put /df/ in the field) otherwise just leave the field blank

 ### RUNNING ON LOCAL PC
 * pip install requirements.txt in console